 Perhaps most importantly, says Malcom “ standardized online payments won’t require you to use a single intermediary such as Paypal, or indeed a cartel of intermediaries such as the Visa or Mastercard networks,” Instead, he continues, “The standards would allow you to use any funding source, and any currency – including virtual or crypto-currencies such as Bitcoin.”

 The potential of new, open standards to redefine the future of commerce and business is amazing – and open, global participation will be key.
 We hope you will join OpenStand as an advocate for the creation open standards of tomorrow.
-Please show your support today by signing your name on our Stand With Us page or adding a Site Badge to your website!
+Please show your support today by signing your name on our Stand With Us page!